Find details of private and public fire services.

 Maintenance of a private fire service

-City West Water are responsible for maintaining the water main and the fire service valve up to its outlet flange.
+Greater Western Water is responsible for maintaining the water main and the fire service valve up to its outlet flange.

 The property owner is responsible for maintaining the private fire service and its components which include the bolts, nuts and rubber insertions that secure the private fire service to the fire service valve.